Visiting Gila Cliff Dwellings National Monument

 At the visitor center, you’ll find flush toilets, a small exhibit, the park film and a small but well-stocked bookstore.
 Be sure to watch the 20-minute film to learn more about the region and the Mogollon people.

-A short drive from the visitor center takes you past a couple of campgrounds to the trailhead parking lot.
+A short drive from the visitor center takes you past a couple of tent campgrounds to the trailhead parking lot.
 At the trailhead, you’ll find a couple of pit toilets and a small museum.
 In this museum, you’ll find a few exhibits on wildlife in the area and the history of getting to this remote park.

 Cliff Dwellings Trail

 From the parking lot, you’ll take the one-mile loop trail to the cliff dwellings.
 While most people should be able to handle the hike to the cave, there is a somewhat steep climb and uneven terrain.
-For those with limited mobility, the dwellings are visible from the bottom of the canyon, about 1/4-mile into the hike.
+For those with limited mobility, the dwellings are visible from the bottom of the canyon, about 1/4 mile into the hike.

 Snow-covered footbridge on the trail to the cliff dwellings.
+The trail winds through pine trees on both sides.

 The trail up to the caves follows this creek bed, which was used by the native people who settled here as a convenient water supply.